de-johannes/FirstDifference/docs/preface.md

 - No appeal to classical logic (everything is constructive)
 - Every step is machine-verified (no human error possible)

-The result is 6,516 lines of Agda code that derives the Einstein field equations from pure distinction.
+The result is 5000+ lines of Agda code (incl. comments) that derives the Einstein field equations from pure distinction.

 ---